statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

       "Resource": "arn:aws:s3:::<S3_BUCKET>/<PATH_TO_YOUR_READONLY_DATA>/*"
    },
    ```
+3. Read data in Statsig when setting up Metric/Assignment Sources by selecting from these tables using `"database"."table"` format.
-3. Repeat for any additional tables, or whenever you need to read a new table from Statsig.
+4. Repeat for any additional tables, or whenever you need to read a new table from Statsig.

 ### What IP addresses will Statsig access data warehouses from?